All Episodes

 All right, it shows up when you get old.

-Uh but uh his denial of this kind of stuff is really interesting.
+But his denial of this kind of stuff is really interesting.

 And so anyway, he lied about me in a video.

-Uh he lied about all of his photos and all of these other things, but who cares about that?
+He lied about all of his photos and all of these other things.

 That's his shtick.

-That's how he makes his um people come to his ranch is by hoaxing all of this stuff.
+That's how he makes his people come to his ranch is by hoaxing all of this stuff.

-Oh, you can go there and talk to Bigfoot, they'll come and talk to you at the tent.
+They'll come and talk to you at the tent.

-The E Seti boys got to talk to some Bigfoots there and see some bluebirds and that kind of thing.
+The ESETI boys got to talk to some Bigfoots there and see some bluebirds and that kind of thing.

-Um so it's all it's all tied together.
+So it's all tied together.

-Uh but uh, you know, like I say, it's all fakery.
+But, you know, like I say, it's all fakery.

-Uh, but the lies that he told about me were that I incited violence, and that is explicitly untrue.
+But the lies that he told about me were that I incited violence.

 I'd never do that.

-I really really stuck my fucking foot in it now, and he may take that video down, in which case, because I've got copies of it and stuff, I still it's not an issue, but then I'll have to decide if it's worth continuing uh with a lawsuit against him, right?
+And he may take that video down, in which case, because I've got copies of it and stuff, I still, it's not an issue.

-Of course, my attorneys are all for that, they make money off of this.
+Of course, my attorneys are all for that.

-Uh, and it'd give me something to do.
+And it'd give me something to do.

-So, you know, I mean, it'd be um entertaining drama for a while, seeing how he reacts to all of this.
+So, you know, I mean, it'd be entertaining drama for a while, seeing how he reacts to all of this.

 Now, it is my opinion that James frequently acts as a butthead.